 If you were to miss a paycheck from your employer today, would you still be able to cover your financial obligations?
 The unfortunate reality is that 78% percent of American families wouldn’t be able to because they are living paycheck to paycheck.
 As far fetched as it may sound, many people are one missed paycheck away from potentially being homeless.
 And this is scary.

-5 Steps to stop living paycheck to paycheck
+5 Steps on how to not live paycheck to paycheck

 Before you can explore ways to make more money, you must first learn how to manage the funds that you currently have.
 Quite frankly, if you don’t manage what you have now, earning more will only worsen the situation.